Non-loose torus knots: Background and preliminary observations

 Suppose $P$ is a non-minimal path in the Farey graph, then there will be a vertex $v$ in $P$ such that there is an edge between its neighboring vertices.
 Let $P'$ be the path obtained by removing $v$ and the edges coming into $v$ and adding the edge between $v$'s neighbors.
-We say $P'$ is obtained from $P$ by shortening at $v$.
+We say $P'$ is obtained from $P$ by \dfn{shortening} at $v$.
+We discussed this process thoroughly in Section~\ref{shorteningpaths}.
+If $P$ is a decorated path that can be shortened, then we say the shortening is \dfn{consistent} if the labels on the edges that were removed are the same, and in this case, the shortened path will be labeled by labeling the new edge with the same sign as the removed edges.

 Given any decorated path in the Farey graph, even a non-minimal one, one can construct a contact structure on $T^2\times [0,1]$ by stacking basic slices.
 It will be important to know when this contact structure is tight.
-To this end, we have the following result.
+To this end, we have the following result, which is essentially Part~(2) of \cite[Theorem~2.2]{Honda00a}.

-\begin{theorem} Let $\xi$ be a contact structure on $T^2\times [0,1]$ described by a non-minimal decorated path $P$ in the Farey graph.
-Then $\xi$ is tight if and only if one may construct a shortest path from $P$ by shortening at vertices with edges labeled with the same sign.
+\begin{theorem} Let $\xi$ be a contact structure on $T^2\times [0,1]$ described by a non-minimal clockwise decorated path $P$ in the Farey graph.
+Then $\xi$ is tight if and only if one may construct a shortest path from $P$ by consistent shortening.
 When $\xi$ is tight, it will be minimally twisting and is described by the decorated shortest path between the endpoints of $P$ obtained by labeling the added edges in the shortening process with the label of the two replaced edges. \end{theorem}